 #5) Wicked Ridge Soft Crossbow Case with Backpack Straps

-A couple of final highlights are the rubber-grip side handle in case you do want to carry it suitcase-style, high-quality zippers, and the materials are tough.
-All things considered, this is a top budget crossbow case that’s a good choice for travel on land and into the field when it’s more convenient to have the case on your back.
+A couple of final highlights are the rubber-grip side handle if you want to carry it suitcase-style, high-quality zippers, and the materials are tough.
+All things considered, this is a top budget crossbow case that’s a good choice for travel on land and into the field when it’s more convenient to have it on your back.

 - A good choice for bowhunters who use treestands